School Health Education

 The Master of Science (M.S.) program in School Health Education is designed to prepare health teachers for initial or professional certification in accordance with New York State Education Department regulations.
 This master's degree prepares health educators for certification across grade levels K - 12.

-Applicants for admission to the School Health Education program must meet the general admission requirements to Sage Graduate School and must complete an:
+Applicants for admission to the School Health Education program must meet the general admission requirements for Sage Graduate School and must also meet the following specific requirements.

 National Accreditation Advantage